kgroveshok/z80-homebrew/WORD-LIST.md

 ### FILEMAXEXT (  -- u1  )  Pushes the maximum file extent of the currenlty open file to stack | DONE

+### FILEADDR (  -- u1  )  Pushes the address of the block accessed for the currenlty open file to stack | DONE

 ### READCONT (  -- u1  )  Pushes the READ continuation flag to stack | DONE